sheldrake/PM/handbook/code-review-checklist.md

 - [ ] Dependency inversion principle

 ### Security checklist

-Your application might or might not be security-critical.
-As soon as it's hacked once or it fails because of some messy input, it will become one...
-This checklist if usable, should be heavily language dependent, I give you one for C++.
-A colleague of mine extracted mainly from this [talk on secure programming practices at the NDC Security Conference at 2018](https://www.youtube.com/watch?v=Jh0G_A7iRac)

 - [ ] Is external input handled properly?
 - [ ] Are C-style interfaces used?